-At Early Years and Key Stage One
+Key Stage One

-Pupils will be taught through the three strands of Health and Wellbeing, Relationships and Living in the Wider World.
+Pupils will be taught through the three strands of Health and Wellbeing, Relationships and Living in the Wider World, with some aspects supported and delivered through the Science curriculum.
 They will:

-- Understand how to maintain a healthy lifestyle, including healthy feelings. - Understand how they grow and change physically, mentally and emotionally. - Understand how to keep themselves and others safe - Develop their understanding of feelings and emotions both for themselves and others. - Understand how to establish and maintain healthy relationships. - Understanding and valuing difference in themselves and others. - Understand that they have rights and responsibilities at home, school and the wider world. - Begin to develop an understanding of money.
+- Understand how to maintain a healthy lifestyle, including healthy feelings. - Understand how they grow and change physically, mentally and emotionally. - Understand how to keep themselves and others safe. - Develop their understanding of feelings and emotions both for themselves and others. - Understand how to establish and maintain healthy relationships.

+- Understanding and valuing differences in themselves and others. - Understand that they have rights and responsibilities at home, school and the wider world. - Begin to develop an understanding of money.